polimi-ispl/western-blot-synthetic-manipulation-localization/README.md

 data/tampered_blots
 ```

-Both these datasets have been built on top of a subset of the dataset Western blots dataset released by _Mandelli et al._ in [this paper](https://ieeexplore.ieee.org/abstract/document/9785655).
+Both these datasets have been built on top of a subset of the Western blots dataset released by _Mandelli et al._ in [this paper](https://ieeexplore.ieee.org/abstract/document/9785655).

 ## Prerequisites